OfficeDev/Mail-API-Win10-UWP/README.md

 ##Set up Office 365 Authentication##

-Now that the Office 365 Service refernece has been addded to the project, we can start developing code to authenticate against Azure Active Directory and retrieve email information from the Office 365 API.
+Now that the Office 365 Service reference has been addded to the project, we can start developing code to authenticate against Azure Active Directory and retrieve email information from the Office 365 API.
 In order to generate the access token from Azure Active Directory we will use the [WebAccountProvider](https://msdn.microsoft.com/en-us/library/windows/apps/windows.security.credentials.webaccountprovider.aspx) class.
 To do this we will create an AuthUtil class our XAML page will use for authentication and creation of the Outlook client.

 1. Right-click on the project and create a new class (Add | Class) named AuthUtil.cs.
 2. Add the following using statements to the class: